ajcanepa/Hominin_skeletal_part_abundances/TaphonomyR/TaphonomyR Community Survey.md

 Dear [Recipient's Name],

-My name is DEATHREVOL, and we are devoloping TaphonomyR, an R package dedicated to advancing research in taphonomy and zooarchaeology.
+We are DEATHREVOL, and we are devoloping TaphonomyR, an R package dedicated to advancing research in taphonomy and zooarchaeology.
 Given your contributions to taphonomy, we believe your insights and expertise would greatly enrich this initiative.

 **About TaphonomyR**